-Trump-Putin call: What’s holding up a Russia-Ukraine ceasefire?
+Trump-Putin call: Could it lead to a Russia-Ukraine ceasefire?

 Russia-Ukraine war: List of key events, day 1,180

-Here is where talks on a potential ceasefire between Kyiv and Moscow stand, more than three years after Russia launched a full-fledged invasion of Ukraine in February 2022.
+Here is where talks on a potential ceasefire between Kyiv and Moscow stand more than three years after Russia launched a full-fledged invasion of Ukraine in February 2022.

 What did Trump say?